matn7/CS-Notes/src/main/java/compact/compact.md

     - This provides an added layer of security and protects against eavesdropping and tampering with the data in transit.
 6) What are some common headers used in an HTTP request and response?
     - Common headers in an HTTP request include:
-        - Accept: specifies the desired response content type
+        - Accept: specifies the desired response content type.
-        - Host: specifies the target host and port
+        - Host: specifies the target host and port.
-        - User-Agent: identifies the client software
+        - User-Agent: identifies the client software.
-        - Accept-Language: specifies the desired response language
+        - Accept-Language: specifies the desired response language.
-        - Content-Type: specifies the type of data in the request body
+        - Content-Type: specifies the type of data in the request body.
     - Common headers in an HTTP response include:
-        - Content-Type: specifies the type of data in the response body
+        - Content-Type: specifies the type of data in the response body.
-        - Content-Length: specifies the length of the response body
+        - Content-Length: specifies the length of the response body.
-        - Server: identifies the server software
+        - Server: identifies the server software.
-        - Date: specifies the date and time of the response
+        - Date: specifies the date and time of the response.
-        - Location: specifies the URI of a resource in case of redirect
+        - Location: specifies the URI of a resource in case of redirect.
 7) Explain the concept of statelessness in HTTP and how it is implemented.
     - HTTP is a stateless protocol, which means that the server does not retain any information about previous requests made by the client.